geoffviola/RuntimeCommandEngine/README.md

 See examples for details

 <h2> Implementation Details </h2>
 The code is written to follow the C++14 standard.
 It compiles in MSVC14 2015, clang 3.6, and GCC 5 without warnings.

+<h2> Integration </h2>
-It is currently meant to be incorporated into a project by call add_subdirectory in the Source folder using CMake.
-Then, linked appropriately.
+It is currently meant to be incorporated into a project from source.
+After cloning the repository, a CMake script should call \"add_subdirectory\" in the \"Source\" folder.
+Then, the dependent target must link it and have \"Source/Libraries\" in the include path.